marialagunero/thirdcodereview3/README.md

 -Example Input: "4"
 -Example Output: "0, 1, 2, 3, 4"

+* _Numbers that contain a 1: all digits are replaced (all digits) with "Beep!"_

+* _Numbers that contain a 2: all digits are replaced (all digits) with "Boop!"_

+* _Numbers that contain a 3: all digits are replaced (all digits) with "Won't you be my neighbor?"_

 ## **Support and Contact Details**

 _Feel free to add and contribute.
 If support is needed, contact Maria at 8088800088_